About Canmore | Canmore Kananaskis

 Quick Facts

-• Geographic location: 106 kilometres (66 miles) west of Calgary on the Trans-Canada Highway 22 kilometres (12 miles) east of the Banff townsite on the Trans-Canada Highway.
+• Geographic Location: 106 km (66 mi) west of Calgary; 22 km (12 mi) east of Banff on the Trans-Canada Highway.
+The closest international airport is Calgary International Airport (YYC).

-• Economy: Primarily tourism and hospitality services, with a mix of health and wellness, arts and culture, and sports.
+• Economy: Primarily tourism and hospitality, with a mix of health and wellness, arts and culture, and sports.

-• Lifestyle: Canmore has a young, energetic, diverse and well-educated population that values a vigorous, outdoor lifestyle along with the comfort and amenities usually reserved for city life.
+• Lifestyle: A young, energetic, and diverse population that values outdoor adventure along with the amenities of urban living.

 About Kananaskis